If you’ve recently received a hepatitis C diagnosis, it’s understandable to feel frightened or alone. But you’re far from alone. About

 Acute hepatitis C is the short-term type of the infection.
 Often, it doesn’t cause any symptoms.
-In of people with acute hepatitis C, it clears within six months without any treatment.
+In

 Chronic hepatitis C is long-term and means your body can’t fight the disease off.
 It can cause liver damage if it’s not treated.

 3. How does hep C affect my body?

 Hepatitis C inflames the liver and causes scar tissue to build up.
 Without treatment, chronic hepatitis C can lead to liver damage.
 This can ultimately lead to liver failure.
 The process from scarring to liver failure can take up to 20 years.

 Damage to the liver from hepatitis C can cause symptoms such as:

 - yellowing of the skin and eyes (jaundice)

 - weight loss